 The “fingerprint” value is the fingerprint of the public key the SP plans to register with the STI-CA as part of the signing of ACME requests.
 This shall be in the form as shown in the above example with the algorithm first followed by a space followed by the fingerprint value.

-Token Signature
+JSON Web Token Signature

-The token signature follows the standard JSON Web Signature JWS defined signature string.
+The JSON Web token signature follows the standard JSON Web Signature (JWS) defined signature string.

 Service Provider Code token API request definition